hidalgo-icf/DS-emulators/README.md

 |      'z'      | [0,5] | Redshift |

-Please feel free to look at the `notebooks` directory to find a comprehensive tutorial scripts designed to guide you through the usage of our emulators.
-Whether you're a beginner or an experienced user, these tutorials cover essential tasks such as emulators setup, manage, and visualization.
+Please feel free to look at the `notebooks` directory to find comprehensive tutorial scripts designed to guide you through our emulators.
+Whether you're a beginner or an experienced user, these tutorials cover essential tasks such as emulators setup, management, and visualization.

 ## Emulators accuracy